mmrl/dl/README.md

 * `mmrl/dl:pytorch`: PyTorch
 * `mmrl/dl:keras`: Keras and TensorFlow

+Additionally there is a `custom` directory with instructions and examples for building your own image.
 These are considered experimental and may be moved to their own repositories in future.
 In the meantime, the instructions below refer to the combined image `mmrl/dl` (based on the Keras Dockerfile) which contains ALL TEH THINGZ!!!

 ## Installation